nghokui/nghokui.github.io/_posts/2016-4-28-Integrating-react-js-and-django-for-the-first-time-2.md

   url(r'^admin/', admin.site.urls),
 ]
 ```

-Awesome.
-2. Now time to set up our `your_project_name/settings.py` file.
+Now time to set up our `your_project_name/settings.py` file.
 Open it up and let's add some stuff.
 I'm only going to show things that I'm adding around what's already there

 ```python
 INSTALLED_APPS = [
   'your_app_name.apps.Your_app_nameConfig', # we're adding our app to the installed apps list